Landslide democratic win puts pressure on leader of Chinese-ruled Hong Kong

 Demonstrators are angry at what they see as Chinese meddling in the freedoms promised to the former British colony when it returned to Chinese rule in 1997.

-China denies interfering and says it is committed to the “one country, two systems” formula for the former British colony put in place when it returned to Chinese rule in 1997.
+China denies interfering and says it is committed to the “one country, two systems” formula put in place at that time.
 Police say they have shown restraint in the face of potentially deadly attacks.

 Britain said it welcomed Lam’s promise to “seriously reflect” on the result.